Updated: Jun 20

 Of course, to someone observing a mother taking care of her pups, all of this probably looks like maternal love!
 And it may be, but it still serves many purposes.

 As they get older, puppies will lick their mothers (and other adult dogs) around the lips to try to stimulate them to regurgitate partially digested food for them.
-This is quite normal for wolves and wild dogs, but our domesticated dogs can do it, too.
 This behavior -- licking a mother figure around the face -- may be retained later in life.
 Perhaps this is the reason why dogs try to lick people around the face?
 In some cases this could be true.

 As communication, puppies will lick around the faces of their elders to show their submission.
 A dog may also lick their owner’s face for this same purpose.

 Dogs also engage in licking behavior out of nervousness or because of feelings of anxiety.
 Licking may help to relieve the nervousness.
-A dog may lick as a way to try to appease someone higher in the “pack” and the pack may include their owner.
+A dog may lick as a way to try to appease someone.
 If your dog is nervous or anxious, or fears that he has made you angry, he may try to lick around your face as a way to make up with you.